-Depth is measured in the Aquaprobe[®] by a pressure sensor mounted inside the body of the probe.
+Depth is measured in the AP-5000 by a pressure sensor mounted inside the body of the probe.
+The datum on the probe for depth measurement is the top row of holes on the probe sleeve.

-Depth is calculated by subtracting the barometric pressure being measured in the Aquameter[®] from the water pressure being measured in the Aquaprobe[®].
+Depth is calculated by subtracting the barometric pressure being measured in the Aquameter® from the water pressure being measured in the AP-5000.
 The pressure differential, once corrected for temperature and salinity (water density), is directly proportional to depth.